directus/directus/docs/guides/extensions/operations-bulk-email-sendgrid.md

 collection(s) to include this button on.

 Fetch some recipients by adding a **Read Data** operation and include the required fields and filters.
-Add a new step (operation) after the Data Read operation by clicking the tick/plus on the card, then choose **Sendgrid Bulk Email** from the list.
+Add a new step (operation) after the Data Read operation by clicking the tick/plus on the card, then choose **SendGrid Bulk Email** from the list.

 <img alt="The full form is filled with values." src="https://marketing.directus.app/assets/028907bb-90db-47cb-994b-589f520d0f41.png" style="padding: 8px;">